petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 | Ensuring all collaborators are using the same software and library versions. | Send out an email when these change, telling the team what to install. | Use a tool that automatically manages computational environments. |

 What do you think?
-Is it worth the effort to make a project continuously reproducible?
+Is it worth the effort to make a project continuously reproducible and check it many times per day?
 I think it is, though I'm biased, since I've been working on things to make CR easier to do ([Calkit](https://calkit.org)).